fbpx

 After talking to other men in the program, I realized I wasn’t alone in this struggle.
 Many guys who were much farther along than I faced similar difficulties surrendering.

-While letting go of control and submitting to the will of a higher power contradicts our conditioned beliefs, seeing men’s lives change before my very eyes showed me what’s possible when we step back, pause, and yield to God.
+Letting go of control and submitting to the will of a higher power contradicts our conditioned beliefs.
+But seeing men’s lives change before my very eyes showed me what’s possible when we step back, pause, and yield to God.

-I witnessed broken relationships being healed, men confronting challenges with newfound courage, and others breaking through their barriers to grow in ways they never expected.
+I witnessed broken relationships being healed and men confronting challenges with newfound courage.
+And I saw others breaking through their barriers to grow in ways they never expected.

 This is all summarized perfectly in Matthew 6:31-34: